Crunch-io/ta-da/content/api/_index.md

 +++

-Everything that you can do in the Crunch webapp and much more can be accomplished through our API.
-This makes it easy to automate your work and incorporate Crunch into your data workflows.
-For example, you can stream data directly into Crunch from your survey system.
+ Write simple scripts to automate data preparation.
+Integrate Crunch into your data workflows.
+Stream data directly into Crunch from your survey system.
+Extend Crunch with Python, R, or another tool to make any graph type or statistical analysis.